Wiz-IO/Arduino-MT2625-BC66/README.md

 * This project not an official product of Mediatek / Quectel
 * The project is based on Quectel OpenCPU and **Reverse Engineering** ( a lot of time )
 * The port is bound to the firmware version
-* I'm starting NB-IoT network tests soon... :)
+* I'm waithing for NB-IoT network....

 **Chipset Mediatek MT2625 SoC**